CMWelch/Web_Development_Django/README.md

 # Web_Development
 Various Web Development stuff

 This is a repository of my personal projects for Web Development.
-Currently there is no backend stuff yet.
-I am learning the Django Framework to start off in the world of backend technologies.
+Currently there is no back-end stuff yet.
+I am learning the Django Framework to start off in the world of back-end technologies.
 I have recently learned Python and wanted to challenge myself with my new skill.
 Django seemed like a perfect way for me to start learning web development and incorporate a new language.

+Quick Summary of Projects
+1. Two_Spectrum: Simple HTML and CSS site created with tables
+2. Startup_FrontEnd: More in depth Front End that asks for a form submission to a thank you page with CSS styling.
+3. Coffee Lovers: Front End Only that uses Bootstrap as it's design Framework

 Summary of what I am working on now
 1. Finishing up understanding of Bootstrap Framework